knope-dev/knope/docs/src/config/step/BumpVersion.md

 This step will fail if any of the following are true:

 1. A malformed version string is found while attempting to bump.
+Note that only a subset of [pre-release version formats](#pre) are supported.
 2. No [package] is defined missing or invalid.

 [semantic versioning]: https://semver.org